Thegamerdude1010/RubysAdventure-COP3003Project/README.md

 Features will be added here as I progress through the tutorial.

 ## Notes
+All script files created using Unity (Create > C# Script) have a class that is a subclass of MonoBehaviour.

 ## Citations
 I am using the "Ruby's Adventure: 2D Beginner" tutorial from the Unity Learn website.
 The publisher is Unity Technologies.